 Hearing the name “Penicillium” usually makes you imagine antibiotic or certain cheese types.
-However, penicillium mold is also considered problem when it appears on indoor structures in buildings.
+However, penicillium mold is also a problem when it appears on indoor or outdoor structures in buildings.

 What is Penicillium Mold?

 The name “Penicillium” actually encompasses 300 species of fungi.
-Some of them are used as an antibiotic, while others are used to make cheese like Camembert.
+Some of them is for antibiotic, while others using it to make cheese like Camembert.

 While some species are useful for humans, others can bring harm.
-Penicillium mold is like other types of mold, which means it can cause structural damage and health concerns if its growth is not controlled.
+Penicillium mold is like other types of mold, it can cause structural damage and health concerns if its rapidly growth.

 Penicillium mold is very common, but a little different from other mold types.
 It can grow even in areas with relatively low humidity.

 Therefore, you need to pay more attention toward the environment, to trace the possible growth of this mold.
-Penicillium mold has heavier musty smell compared to other mold types, due to its microbial organic compounds that are constantly released.
+Penicillium mold has heavier musty smell compare to other molds, due to its microbial organic compounds that are constantly set free.

 Where Does Penicillium Mold Grow?